understanding-the-connected-home/book/neighborhoods.md

 ## WRITTEN?
 ## PROOFED?

-A look at neighborhoods (multiple users and connected systems) as a means for play, monitoring such as through ambient notifications, and developing a region.
+_A look at the neighborhood level as a focal point for play, monitoring, ambient notifications, and development._

 ## Playing
 ## Monitoring

-#### Ambient Notifications
+## Ambient Notifications

-As you go about your day in your connected home, it'd be **a bit nightmarish to have a million blinking lights** and glowing displays conveying to you the status of every possible device.
+As you go about your day in your connected home, it would be **nightmare to have a million blinking lights** and glowing displays conveying to you the status of every possible device: Another red circle that shows "224 unread notifications"?
+No thank you.

 Instead, how can we design **less intrusive and more aesthetically pleasing notifications**?

-#### Soundscapes
+### Soundscapes

 **Sound is a common element in notifications.** Your phone rings when you get a call, your email pings when you receive a new message, and your doorbell chimes when you have a visitor.